nodejs/node/doc/api/util.md

 allow concatenation of short arguments (e.g., `-v -D` cannot be expressed as `-vD`).

-Conversion to/from "camelCase" occurs; a Flag or Option name of `no-color` results in an object with a `no-color` property.
+_No_ conversion to/from "camelCase" occurs; a Flag or Option name of `no-color` results in an object with a `no-color` property.
+A Flag or Option name of `noColor` results in an object with a `noColor` property.

 ## `util.promisify(original)`
 <!-- YAML